 While you can have insurance for your boat and personal injuries, Pennsylvania does not mandate insurance for boat owners.
-This means you may need to file a lawsuit to cover the cost of your injuries.
+This means you may need to file a lawsuit with the help of a skilled personal injury lawyer in Scranton, PA to cover the cost of your injuries.

 In Pennsylvania, whether or not you have auto insurance matters.
 Many auto insurance policies will cover your injuries if you are in a bus crash and will seek compensation from the bus company itself.
-If you do not have auto insurance, you need an attorney to help you seek it from the bus company’s insurance.
+If you do not have auto insurance, you need a competent Scranton personal injury attorney to help you seek it from the bus company’s insurance.

 Even if the bus driver was not at fault for the accident, several people suing the driver will not lead to everyone getting compensated for their injuries.
 The bus is also the one offering a service that left you injured, which serves as an argument against them should their insurance refuse to cover you.